Format converter · Laser · CNC · Plasma

 A DWG is AutoCAD's native drawing — built for engineering, not for a cutter or press.
 It arrives packed with model-space and paper-space layers, nested blocks and xrefs, construction geometry, and units that may be feet, millimetres, or unitless.
 Pulling production-ready artwork out of it means resolving all of that into closed, correctly-scaled paths by hand before any machine can run it.

 Your laser or router can't run that.
-It needs closed paths, single-line geometry, kerf compensation — the things auto-trace never produces.
-We rebuild the geometry by hand to satisfy every one, then deliver native DXF plus SVG, layered per operation.
+It needs closed paths (so the cut starts and ends), single lines (so it doesn't double-cut and scorch), and ideally a kerf offset sized to your beam or bit.
+We rebuild the geometry by hand to satisfy all three — then deliver native DXF plus SVG, layered per operation.

 Closed pathsSingle-line geometryKerf compensationTool-diameter offsetLayer-per-operation